 The port offers bunker facilities at berths 13, 14 and 15 (ore and tanker berths), with diesel oil available at the Dom Pedro Quay (trawler quay).

 A recent addition to port services is the provision of offshore bunkering in Algoa Bay, enabkling ships of all sizes to take bunkers in the outer anchorage.

 A full range of ships chandling and stevedoring as well as other support services is available.
 The port houses a yacht club and marina as well as a NSRI base.

-Interestingly a Port Infrastructure Master Plan of justa few years ago made provision for extending Port Elizabeth harbour with a new quay to the east of and adjacent to the No.1 or Charl Malan Quay.
-Whether such a facility will ever be built appears unlikely due to the development of the Port of Ngqura a mere 20km away.
+Interestingly a Port Infrastructure Master Plan of justa some years ago made provision for extending Port Elizabeth harbour with a new quay to the east of and adjacent to the No.1 or Charl Malan Quay.
+Whether such a facility will ever be built appears unlikely due to the ongoing development of the Port of Ngqura a mere 20km away.